 For over 50 years, the United States investments in international family planning and reproductive health program, through bilateral programs, as well as through the United Nations Population Fund (UNFPA), have sought to address the unmet need for family planning and reproductive health services.
 While significant progress has been made, 218 million women in low- and middle- income countries continue to want to delay or prevent pregnancy but face significant barriers to using a modern method of contraception.
 Furthermore, an estimated 299,000 women in these countries die each year from pregnancy-related causes, including unsafe abortion, which continues to be a major cause of these unacceptably high maternal mortality rates.
-The burden of these challenges falls on Black and Brown women who live in low and middle income countries and face the most significant barriers to health care access in countries worldwide, due to systems that are rooted in and reinforce white supremacy, neocolonialism, and gender inequality.

 Investments in sexual and reproductive health support a number of foreign policy, development and humanitarian goals that are shared by the U.S. and the international community, such as improving global health, supporting young people and advancing gender equality.
-Addressing the demand for access to reproductive health services, including through the provision of a full range of effective contraceptive methods and accurate information about sexual and reproductive health and rights, will improve maternal and child health, reduce the number of unintended pregnancies and unsafe abortions, lower HIV transmission rates, promote women's and girl's rights and empowerment, raise standards of living, and support more sustainable development.
-Additionally, the ongoing COVID-19 pandemic, and other crises, exposes and exacerbates inequalities between and within countries and highlights the importance of all women being able to access the contraceptive services and other essential sexual, reproductive and maternal health services, as well as gender-based violence services.
+Addressing the demand for access to reproductive health services, including through the provision of a full range of effective contraceptive methods and accurate information about sexual and reproductive health and rights, will improve maternal and child health, reduce the number of unintended pregnancies and unsafe abortions, lower HIV infection rates, promote women's and girl's rights and empowerment, raise standards of living, and support more sustainable development.
+Additionally, the ongoing COVID-19 pandemic, and other crises, highlight the importance of all women being able to access the contraceptive services and other essential sexual, reproductive and maternal health services, as well as gender-based violence services.